 Each year Australia sends teams to compete in the Asian Physics Olympiad, International Biology Olympiad, International Chemistry Olympiad, International Earth Science Olympiad and the International Physics Olympiad.

-Hosted by a different country each year, these intense competitions see top performing secondary students from around the world compete in practical and theory exams.
+Hosted by a different country each year, these competitions see top performing secondary students from around the world compete in experimental and theory exams.
 Gold, silver and bronze medals are awarded to individuals based on their exam results.
 The competitions are overseen by an international governing body and are UNESCO sanctioned.

 Competing at the International Science Olympiads is a huge head-start in launching a science career.
 Back in Australia, team members find themselves targeted for prestigious university courses, prizes, scholarships and internships.